yasindupavithra/siyara-app/README.md

-# Pepperfry Clone - Standalone Frontend
+# FurnitureStore Clone - Standalone Frontend

-A complete frontend clone of the Pepperfry furniture website built with React, Redux, and Styled Components.
+A complete frontend clone of the FurnitureStore furniture website built with React, Redux, and Styled Components.
 This version works entirely without a backend - all data is managed locally with the ability to manually add products with photos.

 ## 🚀 Features